Sian’s granny didn’t leave her home for four years. Then she became very ill.

 We simply couldn't cope, so we found out about increasing Granny’s care in the home from an agency.
 The agency we were using couldn’t provide it, so we switched to another one.
 That was good.
 But it was very expensive and, of course, the carer had to have two hours off every afternoon, so the family filled in again.

 There was a huge amount to organise and co-ordinate and it was too much for my parents so I did it.
 It was really hectic, as I also had work and family commitments to juggle.
 I was phoning social services and saying, ‘My parents are in their eighties, they can’t cope with this.’
 I’m sure there was an element of, ‘If the family can cope, we’ll leave it for a bit.’

 Going into hospital …

-A few weeks later Granny deteriorated further, losing the use of her legs and went into hospital.
+A few weeks later, Granny deteriorated further.
+She lost the use of her legs and went into hospital.
 Then, after only about two weeks, they said they were ready to discharge her.
 We said, ‘You can’t!
 She’s 104 and needs care in place at home.’
 This was our opportunity for the social services to do their assessment, so the hospital contacted them.
 Finally, the social services did something.

 … and then into a care home